 Transportation will go beyond ownership.
 Businesses will have to diversify transportation offerings to include ride-sharing, car-sharing, and incentivize the use of clean transport

 A recent survey by ING Bank found that 30% of Europeans with a driver’s license are interested in car sharing services, and more than 60% are prepared to share their car for money.
-The same survey reports that the total shared car fleet will grow from 380,000 to 7.5 million in 2035.
+The same survey reports that, in Europe, shared car fleets will grow from 380,000 to 7.5 million in 2035.
 In the US, MarketWatch reported that the car sharing market will surpass $11 billion USD worldwide by 2024.

-With the acceleration of electric mobility, not only may the internal combustion engine (ICE) cease to exist, but there also may be fewer cars on the road.
+With the acceleration of the EV industry, not only will the internal combustion engine (ICE) cease to exist, but there also may be fewer cars on the road.

 Public transport is also improving across the world, providing businesses with yet another means of transportation to tap into while developing appealing ways for people to use public transport.

-Figure 4 - electric car charging in at Amsterdam Schipol Airport
+Figure 4 - electric car charging at Amsterdam Schipol Airport

 Amsterdam is a great example of such an ecosystem and is becoming a leader in smart mobility.
-The city boasts everything from reliable public transport and numerous of bicycles paths, to electric car sharing solutions and both corporate and consumer incentives to adopt electric mobility.
+The city boasts everything from reliable public transport and numerous bicycles paths to electric car sharing solutions.
+It also offers both corporate and consumer incentives to adopt EVs.

-Businesses that adopt electric mobility will also need to think about management & energy sources
+Businesses that adopt EV fleets will also need to think about management & energy sources

 With cities becoming smart and companies going electric, energy sources also start to take an important role.

-One challenge business leaders face when electrifying their fleet, business, or building a business around electric mobility is the belief that electricity consumption will drastically increase.
+One hesitation business leaders face when considering electrifying their fleet, business, or building a business around electric mobility is the belief that electricity consumption will drastically increase.
 While there is some truth in this, the reality is that energy consumption will not increase nearly as much people generally believe.

-Examining several studies on the impact of EVs, Redburn expects that the average global electricity consumption from EVs will grow from around 8TWh in 2017 to 1,800TWh by 2040.
+Equity research firm, Redburn, expects that the average global electricity consumption from EVs will grow from around 8TWh in 2017 to 1,800TWh by 2040.
 While this is indeed a massive increase, it only represents 5% of the projected global electricity consumption in 2040.
-Electric vehicles (EVs) are extremely energy efficient, and certainly when compared to ICEs.
+EVs are extremely energy efficient when compared to internal combustion powered vehicles.

 The implementation of a scalable, smart, and easy-to-use charging infrastructure is a key first step, followed by renewable energy sources.
 One of the hidden positive impacts of electric mobility is that the demand for renewable energy will exponentially increase.
-Current consumers going electric mainly do so for sustainability purposes—to contribute to a better air quality while reducing CO2 consumption.
+Currently, consumers who go electric mainly do so for sustainability purposes—to contribute to better air quality, while reducing CO2 consumption.

-As a business, this is an important aspect to take in consideration when adopting sustainable mobility, as it help accelerate the transition to a zero-emission world.
+As a business, this is an important aspect to take into consideration when adopting sustainable mobility as it helps accelerate the transition to a zero-emission world.

-Final thoughts on what businesses can do to advance sustainability mobility
+Final thoughts on what businesses can do to advance sustainable mobility

 There’s more to electric mobility than just cars.
-On a broader level, electric mobility is about raising questions regarding sustainability practices, both on business and individual level.
+On a broader level, electric mobility is about raising questions regarding sustainable practices, both on the business and individual level.

 Businesses can help accelerate this transition.
-It’s only matter of time…and choice.
+It’s only a matter of time…and choice.